christoffer-nylen/backstrace/README.md

 # backstrace
-Searches for PATTERNS in each file that was opened by a process, by analyzing output from [strace](https://man7.org/linux/man-pages/man1/strace.1.html).
+Searches for PATTERNS in each file that was opened by a process, by analyzing [strace](https://man7.org/linux/man-pages/man1/strace.1.html) output.

 It was made to to help with troubleshooting of complex build systems, but can be used for other purposes as well.